-Curriculum: Theory and Practice II 0.5 unit Prerequisite(s): GEMS 6431 and permission of the instructor This course will deal with curricular applications and organization in French in the elementary and middle school as they arise from the examination of theoretical perspectives.
+0.5 unit Prerequisite(s): GEMS 6431 and permission of the instructor This course will deal with curricular applications and organization in French in the elementary and middle school as they arise from the examination of theoretical perspectives.

-GEMS 6436 Special Topics in Elementary and Middle School French GEMS 6437 Special Topics in Elementary and 1.0 unit Middle School French Prerequisite(s): permission of the instructor These courses are designed to allow students to stu greater depth a topic in French that is treated more I another graduate course or a related topic that is no in another graduate course.
+Special Topics in Elementary and Middle School French GEMS 6437 1.0 unit Special Topics in Elementary and Middle School French Prerequisite(s): permission of the instructor 0.5 unit These courses are designed to allow students to stu greater depth a topic in French that is treated more b another graduate course or a related topic that is no in another graduate course.
 Language Arts briefly in GLIT 6727 Literacy Learning I See Literacy Education course listings.
-0.5 unit GLIT 6728 Literacy Learning II See Literacy Education course listings.
-0.5 unit GEMS 6446 Special Topics in Language Arts GEMS 6447 1.0 unit Special Topics in Language Arts Prerequisite(s): permission of the instructor 0.5 unit These courses are designed to allow students to study in greater depth a topic in language arts that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
+0.5 unit GLIT 6728

+Literacy Learning II See Literacy Education course listings.
+0.5 unit GEMS 6446 Special Topics in Language Arts GEMS 6447 1.0 unit Special Topics in Language Arts 0.5 unit